d0ugui/jwt-nodejs/readme.md

 # jwt-nodejs

-This API is built with TypeScript, Express, Prisma, and Docker, following some clean architecture and SOLID principles.
-It implements an authentication flow using JWT Tokens.
-The project employs design patterns like dependency inversion and factory patterns to ensure scalability and maintainability.

 |        Server Structure        |
 | :----------------------------: |
 | ![Server](./assets/server.png) |

+This is an API built with Node.js, Express, Docker, Prisma, and PostgreSQL, following some clean architecture and SOLID principles.
+It implements an authentication flow using JWT Tokens.
+The project employs design patterns like dependency inversion and factory patterns to ensure scalability and maintainability.

 ## Installation